Monday, December 31, 2007

 As an analogy, consider the 13-letter sequence "TOBEORNOTTOBE."
 Those hypothetical million monkeys, each pecking out one phrase a second, could take as long as 78,800 years to find it among the 2613 sequences of that length.
 But in the 1980s Richard Hardison of Glendale College wrote a computer program that generated phrases randomly while preserving the positions of individual letters that happened to be correctly placed (in effect, selecting for phrases more like Hamlet's).
 On average, the program re-created the phrase in just 336 iterations, less than 90 seconds.
 Even more amazing, it could reconstruct Shakespeare's entire play in just four and a half days.

+9. The Second Law of Thermodynamics says that systems must become more disordered over time.
+Living cells therefore could not have evolved from inanimate chemicals, and multicellular life could not have evolved from protozoa.
+This argument derives from a misunderstanding of the Second Law.
+If it were valid, mineral crystals and snowflakes would also be impossible, because they, too, are complex structures that form spontaneously from disordered parts.
+The Second Law actually states that the total entropy of a closed system (one that no energy or matter leaves or enters) cannot decrease.
+Entropy is a physical concept often casually described as disorder, but it differs significantly from the conversational use of the word.
 More important, however, the Second Law permits parts of a system to decrease in entropy as long as other parts experience an offsetting increase.
 Thus, our planet as a whole can grow more complex because the sun pours heat and light onto it, and the greater entropy associated with the sun's nuclear fusion more than rebalances the scales.
 Simple organisms can fuel their rise toward complexity by consuming other forms of life and nonliving materials.

+10. Mutations are essential to evolution theory, but mutations can only eliminate traits.
+They cannot produce new features.
+On the contrary, biology has catalogued many traits produced by point mutations (changes at precise positions in an organism's DNA)--bacterial resistance to antibiotics, for example.
+Mutations that arise in the homeobox (Hox) family of development-regulating genes in animals can also have complex effects.
+Hox genes direct where legs, wings, antennae and body segments should grow.
+In fruit flies, for instance, the mutation called Antennapedia causes legs to sprout where antennae should grow.
+These abnormal limbs are not functional, but their existence demonstrates that genetic mistakes can produce complex structures, which natural selection can then test for possible uses.
 Moreover, molecular biology has discovered mechanisms for genetic change that go beyond point mutations, and these expand the ways in which new traits can appear.
 Functional modules within genes can be spliced together in novel ways.
 Whole genes can be accidentally duplicated in an organism's DNA, and the duplicates are free to mutate into genes for new, complex features.
 Comparisons of the DNA from a wide variety of organisms indicate that this is how the globin family of blood proteins evolved over millions of years.

+11. Natural selection might explain microevolution, but it cannot explain the origin of new species and higher orders of life.
 Evolutionary biologists have written extensively about how natural selection could produce new species.
 For instance, in the model called allopatry, developed by Ernst Mayr of Harvard University, if a population of organisms were isolated from the rest of its species by geographical boundaries, it might be subjected to different selective pressures.
 Changes would accumulate in the isolated population.
 If those changes became so significant that the splinter group could not or routinely would not breed with the original stock, then the splinter group would be reproductively isolated and on its way toward becoming a new species.

 Natural selection is the best studied of the evolutionary mechanisms, but biologists are open to other possibilities as well.
 Biologists are constantly assessing the potential of unusual genetic mechanisms for causing speciation or for producing complex features in organisms.
 Lynn Margulis of the University of Massachusetts at Amherst and others have persuasively argued that some cellular organelles, such as the energy-generating mitochondria, evolved through the symbiotic merger of ancient organisms.
 Thus, science welcomes the possibility of evolution resulting from forces beyond natural selection.
 Yet those forces must be natural; they cannot be attributed to the actions of mysterious creative intelligences whose existence, in scientific terms, is unproved.

+12. Nobody has ever seen a new species evolve.
+Speciation is probably fairly rare and in many cases might take centuries.
+Furthermore, recognizing a new species during a formative stage can be difficult, because biologists sometimes disagree about how best to define a species.
+The most widely used definition, Mayr's Biological Species Concept, recognizes a species as a distinct community of reproductively isolated populations--sets of organisms that normally do not or cannot breed outside their community.
+In practice, this standard can be difficult to apply to organisms isolated by distance or terrain or to plants (and, of course, fossils do not breed).
+Biologists therefore usually use organisms' physical and behavioral traits as clues to their species membership.
 Nevertheless, the scientific literature does contain reports of apparent speciation events in plants, insects and worms.
 In most of these experiments, researchers subjected organisms to various types of selection--for anatomical differences, mating behaviors, habitat preferences and other traits--and found that they had created populations of organisms that did not breed with outsiders.
 For example, William R. Rice of the University of New Mexico and George W. Salt of the University of California at Davis demonstrated that if they sorted a group of fruit flies by their preference for certain environments and bred those flies separately over 35 generations, the resulting flies would refuse to breed with those from a very different environment.

+13. Evolutionists cannot point to any transitional fossils--creatures that are half reptile and half bird, for instance.
 Actually, paleontologists know of many detailed examples of fossils intermediate in form between various taxonomic groups.
 One of the most famous fossils of all time is Archaeopteryx, which combines feathers and skeletal structures peculiar to birds with features of dinosaurs.
 A flock's worth of other feathered fossil species, some more avian and some less, has also been found.
 A sequence of fossils spans the evolution of modern horses from the tiny Eohippus.
 Whales had four-legged ancestors that walked on land, and creatures known as Ambulocetus and Rodhocetus helped to make that transition [see "The Mammals That Conquered the Seas," by Kate Wong; Scientific American, May].
 Fossil seashells trace the evolution of various mollusks through millions of years.
 Perhaps 20 or more hominids (not all of them our ancestors) fill the gap between Lucy the australopithecine and modern humans.
+Creationists, though, dismiss these fossil studies.
+They argue that Archaeopteryx is not a missing link between reptiles and birds--it is just an extinct bird with reptilian features.
+They want evolutionists to produce a weird, chimeric monster that cannot be classified as belonging to any known group.
+Even if a creationist does accept a fossil as transitional between two species, he or she may then insist on seeing other fossils intermediate between it and the first two.
+These frustrating requests can proceed ad infinitum and place an unreasonable burden on the always incomplete fossil record.

 Nevertheless, evolutionists can cite further supportive evidence from molecular biology.
 All organisms share most of the same genes, but as evolution predicts, the structures of these genes and their products diverge among species, in keeping with their evolutionary relationships.
 Geneticists speak of the "molecular clock" that records the passage of time.
 These molecular data also show how various organisms are transitional within evolution.

+14. Living things have fantastically intricate features--at the anatomical, cellular and molecular levels--that could not function if they were any less complex or sophisticated.
+The only prudent conclusion is that they are the products of intelligent design, not evolution.
+This "argument from design" is the backbone of most recent attacks on evolution, but it is also one of the oldest.
+In 1802 theologian William Paley wrote that if one finds a pocket watch in a field, the most reasonable conclusion is that someone dropped it, not that natural forces created it there.
+By analogy, Paley argued, the complex structures of living things must be the handiwork of direct, divine invention.
+Darwin wrote On the Origin of Species as an answer to Paley: he explained how natural forces of selection, acting on inherited features, could gradually shape the evolution of ornate organic structures.
 Generations of creationists have tried to counter Darwin by citing the example of the eye as a structure that could not have evolved.
 The eye's ability to provide vision depends on the perfect arrangement of its parts, these critics say.
 Natural selection could thus never favor the transitional forms needed during the eye's evolution--what good is half an eye?
 Anticipating this criticism, Darwin suggested that even "incomplete" eyes might confer benefits (such as helping creatures orient toward light) and thereby survive for further evolutionary refinement.
 Biology has vindicated Darwin: researchers have identified primitive eyes and light-sensing organs throughout the animal kingdom and have even tracked the evolutionary history of eyes through comparative genetics.
 (It now appears that in various families of organisms, eyes have evolved independently.)
+Today's intelligent-design advocates are more sophisticated than their predecessors, but their arguments and goals are not fundamentally different.
+They criticize evolution by trying to demonstrate that it could not account for life as we know it and then insist that the only tenable alternative is that life was designed by an unidentified intelligence.

+15. Recent discoveries prove that even at the microscopic level, life has a quality of complexity that could not have come about through evolution.
 "Irreducible complexity" is the battle cry of Michael J. Behe of Lehigh University, author of Darwin's Black Box: The Biochemical Challenge to Evolution.
 As a household example of irreducible complexity, Behe chooses the mousetrap--a machine that could not function if any of its pieces were missing and whose pieces have no value except as parts of the whole.
 What is true of the mousetrap, he says, is even truer of the bacterial flagellum, a whiplike cellular organelle used for propulsion that operates like an outboard motor.
 The proteins that make up a flagellum are uncannily arranged into motor components, a universal joint and other structures like those that a human engineer might specify.
 The possibility that this intricate array could have arisen through evolutionary modification is virtually nil, Behe argues, and that bespeaks intelligent design.
 He makes similar points about the blood's clotting mechanism and other molecular systems.
+Yet evolutionary biologists have answers to these objections.
+First, there exist flagellae with forms simpler than the one that Behe cites, so it is not necessary for all those components to be present for a flagellum to work.
+The sophisticated components of this flagellum all have precedents elsewhere in nature, as described by Kenneth R. Miller of Brown University and others.
+In fact, the entire flagellum assembly is extremely similar to an organelle that Yersinia pestis, the bubonic plague bacterium, uses to inject toxins into cells.

 The key is that the flagellum's component structures, which Behe suggests have no value apart from their role in propulsion, can serve multiple functions that would have helped favor their evolution.
 The final evolution of the flagellum might then have involved only the novel recombination of sophisticated parts that initially evolved for other purposes.
 Similarly, the blood-clotting system seems to involve the modification and elaboration of proteins that were originally used in digestion, according to studies by Russell F. Doolittle of the University of California at San Diego.
 So some of the complexity that Behe calls proof of intelligent design is not irreducible at all.
+Complexity of a different kind--"specified complexity"--is the cornerstone of the intelligent-design arguments of William A. Dembski of Baylor University in his books The Design Inference and No Free Lunch.
+Essentially his argument is that living things are complex in a way that undirected, random processes could never produce.
+The only logical conclusion, Dembski asserts, in an echo of Paley 200 years ago, is that some superhuman intelligence created and shaped life.
+Dembski's argument contains several holes.
+It is wrong to insinuate that the field of explanations consists only of random processes or designing intelligences.
+Researchers into nonlinear systems and cellular automata at the Santa Fe Institute and elsewhere have demonstrated that simple, undirected processes can yield extraordinarily complex patterns.
+Some of the complexity seen in organisms may therefore emerge through natural phenomena that we as yet barely understand.
+But that is far different from saying that the complexity could not have arisen naturally.

 Sunday, April 29, 2007